k0001/k0001.github.com/articles/opaleye-sot.md

 ```

 `Op_eq` is a constraint synonym, and if we were to expand it and follow it we
-would find that, like clockwork, it has many little pieces yet it is very, very
+would find that, like clockwork, it has many little pieces yet it is very
 precise, leading to good type inference even in light of such seemingly abstract
 nonsense.
 We will not do that exercise today though, instead we will just read
 the documentation for `eq` to understand how it is supposed to be used: